camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/bpmn-cmmn.md

   .addFunctionMapper(new MyFunctionMapper());
 ```

-This can be done by creating a [process engine plugin] for example.
+This can be done, for example, by creating a [process engine plugin].

 Please **note** that these functions are available in all JUEL expressions
-in the platform.
-And not only in DMN decision tables.
+in the platform, not only in DMN decision tables.

 [deployed]: {{< relref "user-guide/process-engine/decisions/repository.md" >}}
 [business rule task]: {{< relref "reference/bpmn20/tasks/business-rule-task.md" >}}